 “I don’t paint what I see, but what I feel.
 What comes to me in dreams or what the ancestors show me.
 The images don’t come from me – they come through me.”

-Víctor Churay Roque, known as Ivá Wajyamu (“the one who comes with the word”), was a prominent Indigenous artist of the Huitoto people who gained international recognition in the 1990s through his painting.
-He is often regarded as a pioneer of a new generation of Indigenous artists who succeeded in merging ancestral worldview with contemporary forms of expression.
+Víctor Churay Roque, also known as Ivá Wajyamu (“the one who comes with the word”), was an exceptional Indigenous artist of the Huitoto people who gained international recognition in the 1990s.
+He is often regarded as a pioneer of a new generation of Indigenous artists — one that succeeded in merging ancestral worldviews with contemporary forms of expression.

-His artistic inspiration stemmed from the knowledge of his ancestors, which was primarily transmitted to him by his maternal grandfather, a Huitoto wise man and guardian of traditional knowledge.
-This familial access to mythology, rituals, and spiritually significant plants directly nourished Víctor’s visual universe.
+His artistic inspiration originated from the knowledge of his ancestors.
+This was primarily passed down to him by his maternal grandfather, a Huitoto wise man and guardian of traditional knowledge.
+Through this familial access, Víctor inherited mythology, rituals, and a deep connection to spiritually significant plants.
+All of this nourished his visual universe directly.
 His paintings depict visionary scenes where cosmological concepts, spiritual beings, healing plants, and soul journeys converge.

 A pioneer of contemporary Indigenous art

-Ivá Wajyamu was the first Indigenous artist to exhibit his work not only in local contexts but also internationally—in cities like Bogotá, Paris, and Havana.
+Ivá Wajyamu was the first Indigenous artist to exhibit his work not only in local contexts, but also internationally — in cities such as Bogotá, Paris, and Havana.
 In doing so, he opened the path for many others.
-He demonstrated that Indigenous art is not only to be preserved but also capable of evolving and acting as a critical voice in the present.
+He showed that Indigenous art is not merely to be preserved, but is capable of evolving — and of acting as a critical voice in the present.

-Ivá Wajyamu passed away in 2002 under tragic circumstances, but left behind a remarkable artistic legacy that remains deeply relevant to this day.
+Ivá Wajyamu passed away in 2002 under tragic circumstances.
+Yet he left behind a remarkable artistic legacy — one that remains deeply relevant to this day.

 Victor Curay Roque, Visions